 We’re lucky to have a farmers’ market where we can sample new varieties as well as older types.
 Is it just me, or have you noticed a burgeoning choice of wonderful new apples?
 I just tried a new one called Jazz—firm and crisp, sweet with a spicy, slightly tart undertone.
 In a word, heaven.

 Nothing is better than biting into a crisp fresh apple, but some folks say that homemade applesauce runs a close second.
 It’s easy to make.
 Cut the apples up (peel them or not) and cook in a saucepan with a little water.
-Smooth or chunky.
+Blend smooth or serve chunky.
 Single variety or mixed.
 It really needs no embellishment.
 However, if you are inclined, there are many luscious additions: cinnamon, sugar, cloves, or raisins.
 Throw in a handful of blackberries or a grating of citrus peel.
 Experiment with dried fruits.

 European Apple Pancake